Social Fraternities and Sororities—University Recognition

 organization registration and membership in the appropriate

-governing/coordinating council, as well as compliance with board and university policies and procedures.
-Failure to do so may result in sanctions, including revocation of registration.
+governing council, as well as compliance with board and university policies and procedures.
+Failure to comply with governing council or university policy may result in sanctions, including revocation of registration (closure of chapter).

 Social fraternities and sororities are expected to recognize and to